lucidrains/tf-bind-transformer/README.md

 - [ ] warmup in training loop
 - [ ] mixed precision
 - [ ] use wandb for experiment tracking
-- [ ] add a safe initialization whereby rows of dataframe with targets not found in the tfactor fasta folder will be filtered out
+- [ ] add accuracy metric to fine tune script

 ## Appreciation